 “These are the core processes of a much larger machine,” said Henzler-Wildman.
 “We think that the conformational changes undergone by these proteins are important for this machinery to be able to function.
 Getting a better handle on the core functions of this family of virus will benefit our long term ability to control them.”

 This research is part of an organized international effort by the NMR community to understand the structure and function of the RNA and protein structures of SARS-CoV-2.
 Data from NMRFAM is being made available to other research groups as quickly as possible in order to further COVID-19 and related research.
-This data, and that of other NMR contributors, is shared on NMR COVID-19.
+This data, and that of other NMR contributors, is shared online at COVID19-NMR.

 NMRFAM has a long history of supporting activities such as remote data collection, so research contributing to this project can be performed by Madison personnel and remote collaborators despite current restrictions on physical access to the facility.